A common question that arises when discussing Facebook advertising, generally right after “Do Facebook ads work,” is “How much do Facebook ads cost?”

 Within your objective you have the ability to choose to be charged for different metrics:

-You have the ability to be charge CPM, which will show your ad to your “reachable audience” as many times as possible and you get charged per 1,000 impressions.
+You have the ability to be charged by CPM, which will show your ad to your “reachable audience” as many times as possible and you get charged per 1,000 impressions.
 This type of pricing option should be chosen for extremely targeted audiences, or a group of people you know are going to interact or convert.
 With that being said you will have to keep an eye on the frequency with this option because it will climb very quickly.
+Follow our tips to lower Facebook CPM here.

 Daily unique reach takes care of the frequency issue and you are only shown once per day.
 In my experience, experimenting with the different delivery methods, I find that the one that closely aligns with your campaign objective outperforms the others.